MbuguaNgigi50/Next-Auth-Implementation/README.md

-# SaaS
+# Next-Auth Authentication with Next.js

-This is a one-stop hub for managing all your e-commerce websites, managing revenue and customer retention.
 This is built with everything new in Next.js 13.[`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is an implementation of authentication using Next-Auth.js

 > **Warning**
 > This project is still in development and is not ready for production use.